Boundaries Group

 Boundaries

-This September, The Laurel Center will hold an educational group for Boundaries; a group for survivors of domestic and sexual violence.
+The Laurel Center periodically holds an educational group for Boundaries; a group for survivors of domestic and sexual violence.

 Interested in joining our Boundaries Group?
 This is a safe and supportive space to explore what healthy boundaries look like and how to set them with confidence.
 Whether it’s with family, friends, partners, or coworkers, setting boundaries is key to protecting your peace and rebuilding self-worth.